Tuesday, 18 August 2020

 On Friday I had booked a visit to Slimbridge this Sunday to go and see a Wood Sandpiper that has been showing really well from the Hogarth Hide and then became quite excited when fellow Oxonbirder Nick Truby discovered a juvenile Citrine Wagtail from the same hide, on Saturday.

-The reserve laid on two specially timed visits to look for the wagtail on Sunday at 0800 and 0900 but as I had already booked a visit which allowed me in at the official opening time of 0930 I decided to take it easy and not allow myself to get caught up any of the mild hysteria concerning the rare wagtail.
+The reserve laid on two specially timed visits to look for the wagtail on Sunday at 0800 and 0900 but as I had already booked a visit which allowed me in at the official opening time of 0930 I decided to take it easy and not allow myself to get caught up in any of the mild hysteria concerning the rare wagtail.
 I had, after all is said and done, seen three Citrine Wagtails in Britain so there was no huge incentive to get up early to see this one.

 These are the three Citrine Wagtails I have seen: